-Meg Carter is a UK-based freelance journalist who has written widely on all aspects of branding, media, marketing & creativity for The Independent, Financial Times and Guardian newspapers as well as New Media Age magazine and Wired UK.
+Meg Carter is a UK-based freelance journalist who has written widely on all aspects of branding, media, marketing & creativity for a wide range of outlets including The Independent, Financial Times and Guardian newspapers, New Media Age and Wired.

 - London's V&A Museum of Childhood Brings Imaginary Friends to Life

 - Why Creative Agencies Put So Much Effort Into Their Holiday Cards

 - Feast Your Eyes On The Most Beautiful Data Visualizations Of 2015

 - This Is Why Your Brain Loves That John Lewis Christmas Ad

 - UNICEF Turns Your World Upside Down With Its Latest Campaign